-Welcome back to the POP QUIZ!
-This is a regular, yet totally unexpected, feature where we ask students, parents, staff, our friends, and partners to answer a few questions about what they are learning, reading, and thinking about.
-Today we feature CIS volunteer Jennifer Swan.
-Senior Architectural Project Coordinator with TowerPinkster, Swan’s work schedule makes it difficult for her to volunteer on a weekly, consistent basis.
+As Senior Architectural Project Coordinator with TowerPinkster, Jennifer Swan’s work schedule makes it difficult for her to volunteer on a weekly, consistent basis.
 Yet, she wanted to help kids stay in school and succeed in life.
 She came up with a creative solution and developed the Swan Snack Emporium which supports CIS Kid’s Closet.
 True to her name, Swan is helping children connect with their inherent beauty and value by giving kids the basics they need to stay in school and learn with dignity.
-You can learn about this initiative in the latest CIS Connections “Back-to-School” newsletter.
+Swan Snack Emporium received a 2019 Champ award and earlier this summer we featured that here.

 Since 1953, TowerPinkster, a design firm, has been creating vibrant places for people to live, work and play.
 As you know, TowerPinkster has received a number of awards.
 TP was named one of the “101 Best and Brightest Companies to Work for in the Nation” (National Association of Business Resources).
 TP was also awarded “Best Firm to Work For in the Nation” (ZweigWhite).
 From your perspective, what makes TP the best and the brightest?